Applying for a storage project

 - Go to SUPR.
 Log in.

 - Go to the appropriate storage round (Rounds -> Storage rounds).
-Small UPPMAX or Medium.
+Small Storage or Medium Storage.
 Create a new proposal.

 - Complete the proposal and submit.